-Whimple, Exeter, Devon EX5 2TS
+Whimple, Exeter, Devon EX5 2TS 01404 822584 whimple-primary.devon.sch.uk admin@whimple-primary.devon.sch.uk

-whimple-primary.devon.sch.uk admin@whimple-primary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.